Xghostxdz/Xghostxdz/README.md

 - **Tools**: Git

 ## Projects
-- [Project Name 1](project link) - Short description of the project.
+- [Fastmux](https://github.com/Xghostxdz/Fastmux) - Short description of the project.
 - [Project Name 2](project link) - Short description of the project.

 ## How to Reach Me